Is proof of funds a fraud?

 Now that is faith which is an evidence of things not seen as I haven’t seen anything this government, and the ones before, have done even when they tell us to just believe.
 Would you call our government faith healers who dispense anguish to cure the malaise called irregular power supply?

 But then what can I do?
-Maybe load up on electricity and see how long I can ride the cheap prices until realities catches up with me.
+Maybe load up on electricity and see how long I can ride the cheap prices until realities catch up with me.